marobinette/NaturalLanguageProcessing/hw/week_4/mrobine1HW3.md

 ```

 This approach ensures more even distribution across the text but maintains the random element through the starting point selection.
 I definitely could have done more sophisticated stratification by chapter length or position, but given the relatively small corpus size and the need to keep the implementation straightforward, I stuck with these two standard approaches.
 The comparison between the methods showed some interesting differences.
 In running the sampling cell there was never a huge disparity in word count, generally a difference of around 300~ words, but the difference looked greater in tokens, and the largest in char count.

+### Describe OCR failures and how to handle them
+This process was without fail.
+However, my approach was quite naive.
+I simply defined a rectangle for the contents I wanted to capture using margins.
+While this is not a scalable solution it did the job in this context.
+(I was spending too much time coding.)
+The content was preserved but reads top to bottom as seen [here](https://github.com/marobinette/NaturalLanguageProcessing/blob/main/hw/week_4/OCR_me_electricalengineering_processed.txt).